 The Jackson School District has joined a coalition of districts in a unified fight to restore and preserve millions of dollars in state aid that will be lost under what we consider to be an unjust and inequitable school funding law known a S2.

 What is at stake?

-Under this funding law, the Jackson School District stands to lose a total of $17.3 million in aid over the next seven years.
-This would have a devastating impact on our programs and students.
+Under this funding law, the Jackson School District stands to lose a total of $17.3 million in aid over seven years.
+This is having a devastating impact on our programs and students.

 - October 2018 - Commissioner denies district appeal.
 District clarifies each denial criteria and asks for reconsideration.

 - October 2018 - District joins other towns in lawsuit to block state aid cuts.

 - August 2018 - District appeals funding cuts, explaining our ability to provide a quality education while being efficient and responsible.

 - July 2018 - State announces it is taking $1.35 million away from our students, distressing what was already a very tight budget.
 We were forced to apply $600,000 in anticipated surplus - which is money we will not be able to fold back into the following year’s budget.
 We were also forced to lose two positions we need (a behaviorist and a foreign language teacher) and to cut non-salary line items to make up for the remaining $752,314 loss.

 - March 2018 - After many years of struggling with stagnant state aid, district receives a very slight increase to our state aid and creates a budget that supports curriculum but makes only limited investments in other areas.
 Even with the very small increase we received, we were still forced to lose 14 positions.
 We also had to scale down facilities improvements drastically, reject technology, other improvements and initiatives in order to stay within the two percent cap.